tedngai/itlworkshops/_posts/2019-03-07-GIS_Workshop_Terrain_Modeling.md

 ## Project Description

-The objective of this workshop is to go through all the steps invovled to create a 3D terrain model in Rhino using [National Elevation Dataset](https://catalog.data.gov/dataset/usgs-national-elevation-dataset-ned) (NED) data from [United States Geological Survey](https://www.usgs.gov/) (USGS).
+The objective of this workshop is to go through all the steps invovled to create a 3D terrain model in Rhino using [3D Elevation Program](https://www.usgs.gov/core-science-systems/ngp/3dep/about-3dep-products-services) (3DEP) data from [United States Geological Survey](https://www.usgs.gov/) (USGS), downloadable from [The National Map](https://viewer.nationalmap.gov/basic/).

-The objective of this primer is to familiarize rhino users with basic GIS workflow to develop high resolution 3d site model based on publicly available data.
-This workflow is great for anybody who is looking to create digital and physical site models for analysis or presentation purpose.
+### 3DEP

-GIS (Geographic Information System) is a system that correlates data to spatial locations.
-GIS systems typically involves 3 major types of data: numerical, bitmap, and vector.
-Think of numerical data like the census or a spreadsheet, a set of numbers that is indexing the state of a system.
-Bitmap is like an image, usually a 2-dimensional array of bits.
-In your typical website picture, images are 8-bit color images, which is composed of 3, a red, a green, and a blue layer of 2-Dimensional arrays containing 8-bit or 2^8 = 256 variations of intensity information.
-A vector, unlike a mathematical vector, is used in this case as a computer file type which uses a numerical representation for shapes.
+3DEP is a branded product consist of a number of elevation products such as standard digital elevation models (DEM), Light Detection and Ranging (LIDAR) data, and Interferometric synthetic-aperture radar (IfSAR) data.
+This workshop will only cover the workflow for working with DEMs.

-The power of GIS is it brings these 3 data types into a single environment allowing you to correlate data and geography in unprecedented ways.
-It is a great tool for architects and designers to use for research and analysis.
+[The National Map](https://viewer.nationalmap.gov/basic/) distributes standard DEMs in various resolutions.
+In USGS terminology, the DEM dataset can be separated into 2 categories - **Seamless** and **Project-based**.
+Seamless datasets are created from elevation data sourced from multiple technologies spanning decades.
+Although it is updated continually, positional and temporal accuracies might be an issue.
+It is best to use this dataset as reference only.
+The reason you might want to use this dataset is because it is the only thing available for your area of interest.

-In this workshop, we will go through a common set of issue, which is how to construct a basic site model that has detailed topography with actual building footprint and building height information.
-We will try to construct a virtual NYC using the digital topography data and building footprint and building height data from the city.
-By the end of the workshop you would be able to construct something like this.
+Project-based data are produced from LIDAR and IfSAR data and

 ![test image size](../../../assets/images/GIS/pic_GISSiteModel_splash.jpg){:height="100%" width="100%"}